bastosdiegol/gdp-6016-project1/README.md

 - Type /quit to leave the server.
 - Type /roomname message to broadcast a message to the room.
 - Press ESC or BS to clear the message box.

+Known issues:
+- On Sing In, currently there's a bug on the socket communication flow that requires more than 1 attempt to receive the correct response from the server.
+- While it's not fixed you can follow Debug messages to see that the Server is ready to authenticate a user even though on a later try.